 One of my recent clients told me she was blown away by how much one photographer can charge for 8 hours of coverage.
 "I mean, sure, they've got some editing to do after the wedding," she said, "but that's still got to be, like, a hundred dollars per hour, minimum!
 I only make eighteen!"

 And she's right!
 Wedding vendors do charge pretty high rates.
 But it's with good reason.
 In today's blog, I'll try to help explain why.

 The Wedding Tax

 First things first, I'm not going to touch on "the wedding markup" (also known as "the wedding tax") that you may have heard of before.
 That's where a business charges more for a wedding than for a comparable corporate event or even a "social gathering".
-That is absolutely a real thing, but it deserves a blog post of its own; one we plan to write in early 2020.
+That is absolutely a real thing, but it deserves a blog post of its own.

 You're paying for their experience

 I recently came across this image on my Facebook feed.
 It had been posted by a floral designer friend of mine and it resonated with me as well.

 I've spent my entire adult life learning to do what I do.
 What used to take me eight hours, I can now pretty much do in my sleep (or in twenty minutes in my office).
 Should I be billing my clients for the twenty minutes I actually worked?
 For the 8+ hours it would take most other people to do it?
 For the 10 years of practice, training, and schooling I've had?